enyojs/enyo-dev/README.md

    --library                                  Produce a library build instead of a packaged application build from the designated package and entry file; will ignore the --template-index flag.
 Defaults to false.
    --include-wip                              By default when building a library it will ignore modules with the string "wip" in the filename (for single-file modules) or if the "wip" property in the package.json is true.
 If you would like to include WIP modules set this to true or remove those properties.
 Defaults to false.
    --title                                    To set the <title/> of the output project index if not in --library mode.
 Usually set in the configuration so it will consistently build with the same title.
 If not specified here or in the configuration will default to the name of the project.
-   -d, --outdir                               Where to place the output files, this value is relative to the current working directory.
+   -d, --outDir                               Where to place the output files, this value is relative to the current working directory.
 If the value is provided by the configuration file it will be relative to the package location.
 Defaults to "./dist"
-   -o, --outfile                              The output filename for the compiled application HTML when not in --library mode.
+   -o, --outFile                              The output filename for the compiled application HTML when not in --library mode.
 Defaults to "index.html".
    -L, --less-plugin                          Specify a plugin that should be used when compiling Less.
 These are specified using subarg notation from the command-line with the first argument the name of the plugin that can be required by the build-tools followed by any arguments to be parsed and passed to the plugin at runtime.
 This option can be submitted multiple times.
 It can be configured in the configuration file as an array of objects with a "name" and "options" properties where the "options" property is an object of key-value options to be passed to the plugin.
 If specified from the command-line it will supersede any values from the configuration file.

 		Example: -L [ resolution-independence --riUnit=px ]